cludwell/spokeswheel/DEVLOG.md

 ✅ Remember to handle secret keys
 🔲 Paid status is not being updated via the webhook, probably secret key related

-npm run deploy
+this command will be used to update frontend without effecting database npm run deploy

-npm install && npm run setup && npm run build
+this command will be used to wipe database npm install && npm run setup && npm run build